-Here’s a mean green smoothie for you!
-This is one of my favorite recipes using mango and parsley.
+Here’s a mean green spinach smoothie for you!
+This is one of my favorite recipes using mango and spinach!

 Mean Green Smoothie Recipe

 - 2 cups (about 300 grams) mango, cubed